Skip to main content

 In their earlier works, the authors detailed 25 EI competencies in 5 categories.
 In this book, they’ve regrouped them into 18 competencies within 4 key EI domains: self-awareness, self-management, social awareness and relationship management.

 Here’s an overview of the 4 dimensions, which form the foundation of primal leadership.
-In our complete Primal Leadership summary (get full summary here) we elaborate on each of the 18 competencies and how they are inter-related:
+Our 14-page Primal Leadership summary elaborates on each of the 18 competencies and how they are inter-related:

 There’s no perfect leader who has all 18 competencies.
 However, effective leaders are usually strong in at least 1 competency from each of the 4 EI areas.
 This allows them to effectively switch between 6 key leadership styles (below).

 There are 6 key leadership styles and with associated EI capabilities from the list above.
 While all 6 styles are important, the first 4 are resonant approaches, while the other 2 need to be used with caution as they can become dissonant.
-Here’s a detailed summary of the 6 leadership styles and associated EI competencies.
-For more details, please refer to our complete summary.
+Here’s a quick overview of the 6 leadership styles and associated EI competencies.

 Developing Resonant Leaders